|Volvo B10TL (CDGE)|

 The bus originally bore a blue-themed interior with light blue interior body panels and blue seat covers.
 It was also fitted with an Electronic Display Sign (EDS) supplied by Transit Media on the for the front and kerbside, but never received a rear EDS.

-The bus was refurbished in 2012 with SBS Transit’s familiar yellow and red seat covers, which are featured on plenty of buses in SBS Transit’s fleet (like the Volvo B9TL Wright, Scania K230UB and the Mercedes-Benz Citaro).
-That same year, the EDS was reformatted to show route details in addition to scrolling between the two end termini of a particular route.
+The bus was refurbished in 2012 with SBS Transit’s familiar yellow and red seat covers, which are a standard colour pairing used across SBS Transit’s newer fleet (like the Volvo B9TL, Scania K230UB and the Mercedes-Benz Citaro).

-In early 2014, the Transit Media EDS units were replaced with a LECIP EDS unit, identical to the small-font units used on the CDGE-bodied Volvo B9TLs.
-The rear is still not fitted with an EDS.
+In early 2014, the Transit Media EDS units were replaced with a LECIP EDS unit, identical to the small-font units used on the Volvo B9TL (CDGE) buses.
+The rear did not receive an EDS unit.

 The Volvo B10TL has a licensed capacity of 121 passengers, with 55 upper deck seating, 27 lower deck seating, and 39 standing passengers.
-Despite the low-floor design, wheelchair ramps were never installed, unlike other Volvo B10TLs in Hong Kong.
+Despite the low-floor design, wheelchair ramps were never retrofitted to all Volvo B10TL buses in Singapore.